 Amid sustained economic expansion and the lowest unemployment rate since 1953, commercial property prices are still broadly trending upwards although at a modest pace compared to past years.

-REALTORS® report “interest rate” and “low inventory” as the major issues affecting transactions in March 2019.
+REALTORS® report “low inventory” and “construction” as the major issues affecting transactions in April 2019.

 The Research team presented the committee-directed redesigns and findings of several surveys and data projects to the Research Committee.

 In his May 15, 2019 update to members, NAR Chief Economist Lawrence Yun discussed opportunities and challenges facing the commercial market in the year ahead.